candelariachaves/fm-testimonials-grid-section-main/README.md

 My challenge is to build out this testimonials grid section and get it looking as close to the design as possible.

 The designs are in JPG static format.
 This means that I'll need to use my best judgment for styles such as  `font-size`,  `padding`  and  `margin`.
-This should help train my eye to perceive differences in spacings and sizes.
+This should help train my eyes to perceive differences in spacings and sizes.

 Users should be able to: